 Major Lunar Standstill

-Currently, Major Lunar Standstill (MLS) programs are being discussed with the Forest Service and partners for 2024-2025.
-(No events are planned for 2023.)
-Since viewing of the event is not possible from ground level at the Great House Pueblo, and the fire tower has been removed; the Forest Service and partners are developing opportunities to share the event via other platforms such as live streaming, still photography and/or video recording for 2024-2025.
-When the Forest Service finalizes its plans for this long awaited event, CRIA will provide appropriate updates.
+Since viewing of the Major Lunar Standstill (MLS) is not possible from ground level at the Great House Pueblo, and the fire tower has been removed; the Forest Service and partners have developed opportunities to share the event via other platforms such as live streaming, still photography and/or video recording for 2024-2025.

 Major Lunar Standstill